sanette/bogue/README.md

   easily adapts to __Hi-DPI displays__.
 * Predefined animations (slide-in, fade-in, fade-out, rotate).
 * Built-in audio mixer.
+* Works with mouse, touchscreen, and even TAB focusing

 Programming with _bogue_ is easy if you're used to GUIs with widgets, layouts, callbacks, and of course it has a functional flavor.  ​It uses